Best WiFi Router for Multiple Devices: Seamless Home

 • Wi-Fi 6E: This is essentially Wi-Fi 6 extended to include the 6GHz frequency band.
 The 6GHz band is like a brand-new, uncongested highway, offering significantly more bandwidth and less interference, which is perfect for high-speed, low-latency applications on compatible devices.

-• Wi-Fi 7 (802.11be): The newest standard, Wi-Fi 7 (also known as “Extremely High Throughput” or EHT), is a game-changer for homes with many devices.
+• Wi-Fi 7 (802.11be): The newest standard, Wi-Fi 7 (also known as “Extremely High Throughput” or EHT), is a major upgrade for homes with many devices.
 It builds upon Wi-Fi 6/6E with even more advanced features:

 • Multi-Link Operation (MLO): This allows devices to send and receive data simultaneously across different frequency bands (2.4GHz, 5GHz, and 6GHz), dramatically boosting speeds and reducing latency.